IRAQ – The Trip

 Over the centuries, numerous hospices, schools, libraries, and convents were built around the shrine to make the city the center of Shīʻa learning and theology.
 The An-Najaf seminary is one of the most important teaching centres in the Islamic world.
 Ayatollah Khomeini lectured there from 1964 to 1978.
 Many of the leading figures of the new Islamic movement that emerged in Iraq, Iran, and Lebanon in the 1970s had studied at Najaf.

 ON Melien Hotel, Najaf.
-After a long day we checked into this hotel, at $50 for two, the cheapest in the city.
+After a long day, we checked into this hotel, at $50 for two, the cheapest in the city.
 It was very hard to find as the entrance is from a mall.
 It is a lovely hotel with a lot of South Asia (Indian) staff.

 Mehul complained about the noisy air conditioner and forced a room change.
 There were no rooms and we moved into a suite with many sofas and a conference table.
 His abuse continued.
-He demanded the keys of the car.
-I refused and the the fight was on.
+He demanded the keys to the car.
+I refused and the fight was on.
 I have never won a fight in my life but I was much bigger and at least as strong (he had almost died of malaria 2 years ago and had not completely recovered) He hung onto my pack for dear life and ripped off my right front pants pocket (where the keys were).
 He hit the wall twice with the pack trying to damage my computer.
 I got him in a choke hold and lay on him, actually punched him in the left temple (I have never hit anyone in my life before).
-He started yelling and finally the hotel staff arrived.
+He started yelling and finally, the hotel staff arrived.
 I demanded to return to our original room and paid for it.
 There was a long discussion with six of the staff and the lovely manager who came onto my side (as I had signed the contract and paid for the car).
 The manager threatened to call the police.
 I went out and moved the car as I’m sure Mehul would try to disable it somehow.
 I finally got to bed at midnight.

-Day 4 Monday Sept 19
+Day 4 Monday, Sept 19

 I was awake at 4 am, had a shower and left at first light at 5:30 – without Mehul.
 I am not sure how he thought he could get away with all his abuse and bullying.
 I had kept silent through it all as any comment brought on another round of yelling and swearing, but had made up my mind shortly after the mosque incident that I was going to abandon him in Najaf.
 The fight clearly made up my mind.
-The main thing he provided was a phone connection to be able to find hotels and use Google Translate Voice to deal with all the check points.
+The main thing he provided was a phone connection to be able to find hotels and use Google Translate Voice to deal with all the checkpoints.
 I was also going to have issues with finding the cheapest hotel in every city but thought I could manage.

 I went to the sites in Najaf and then continued on my way north.